 Sofia Vergara played what is essentially the Angelina Jolie version of the character in this TV spot for Visa credit cards.

-Max in Sam & Max: Season 1 was replaced after the first episode, though the voices are so similar it's not really that important - some of the original actor's voice clips have even been retained.
+Max in Sam & Max Save The World had his voice replaced after the first episode, though the voices are so similar it's not really that important - some of the original actor's voice clips have even been retained.

 Before the big cast change, Tails went through several voice actors that were actual children (3 in English and 2 in Japanese), while Knuckles was voiced by Michael McGaharn in Sonic Adventure, Ryan Drummond (who also voiced Sonic) in Sonic Shuffle, and Scott Drier from Adventure 2 to Heroes.